-The Fund pays out dividends to shareholders at least annually.
-The Fund distributes its net capital gains, if any, to shareholders annually.
-The Fund may make distributions on a more frequent basis.
-The Fund reserves the right to declare special distributions, including if, in its reasonable discretion, such action is necessary or advisable to preserve the status of the Fund as a regulated investment company under Subchapter M of the Code, to avoid imposition of income or excise taxes on undistributed income.
+Each Fund pays out to its shareholders any net investment income and net realized capital gains.
+Ordinarily, each Fund typically distributes any net investment income monthly and makes any capital gain distributions once a year (usually in December).
+Each Fund may make distributions on a more frequent basis.
+Each Fund reserves the right to declare special distributions, including if, in its reasonable discretion, such action is necessary or advisable to preserve the status of the Fund as a regulated investment company under Subchapter M of the Code or to avoid imposition of income or excise taxes on undistributed income.